Flight-Free-UK/flight_free_uk_website/source/posts/individual-action-vs-system-change.html.markdown

 Not necessarily.
 The problem with looking at the picture globally is that it is too broad brush – individual context is important.
 For example, the emissions drop [in the short term](http://www.climateaction.org/news/global-carbon-emissions-drop-17-due-to-lockdown) has been much more significant, and in localised areas such as Paris [it's been huge](https://www.bbc.co.uk/news/science-environment-52485712).

-> "The emissions drop [in the short term](http://www.climateaction.org/news/global-carbon-emissions-drop-17-due-to-lockdown) has been much more significant, and in localised areas such as Paris [it's been huge](https://www.bbc.co.uk/news/science-environment-52485712)."

 But the global picture has long been used to argue against taking action: "Aviation is only responsible for 2% of global emissions so don't worry about it,” we’re told.
 Well, actually [it’s more like 5%](https://iopscience.iop.org/article/10.1088/1748-9326/ab5dd7/meta), and that’s mainly because only [5% of the global population](http://afreeride.org/about/) has ever been on a plane.
 But the more important consideration is that looking at it on an individual level tells a very different story.

 ### Personal context